 What is the actual experience like?

-● Mild changes in perception of sound and vision
+- Mild changes in perceptions of sounds and sights

 Am I eligible?

-Are residents outside of Quebec eligible to receive Ketamine-Assisted Psychotherapy?
+Are residents outside of Quebec eligible to receive Ketamine Assisted Therapy?

 No, we can only provide KAP for clients who are resident in Quebec.